 - Priority booking on Careers workshops to support students to develop key skills such as emotional intelligence, conflict management, resilience, teamwork, leadership, cultural awareness, and presentation skills.

-- Digital Skills Certificate answers.lancaster.ac.uk/display/ISS/Digital+skills+certificate to assist care leavers to enhance their employability, develop transferable skills and evidence core competencies.
+- Digital Skills Certificate https://answers.lancaster.ac.uk/display/ISS/Digital+skills+certificate to assist care leavers to enhance their employability, develop transferable skills and evidence core competencies.

 - Access to ‘Grow your Future’ programmes: